kainage/simple_messenger/README.md

 $ gem install acts_as_messenger
 ```

-Run the generator to create the migration file:
+Run the generator to create the migration file and message model:

 ```
-$ rails g features
+$ rails g messages
 ```

 Migrate the database: